 While most of these actions have come from the executive branch and departments of insurance, many states have enacted or introduced legislation relating to private insurance and COVID-19.
 For example, New Jersey SB 2344 requires Medicaid and private health insurance carriers to cover early prescription drug refills for up to a 30-day supply so enrollees can maintain an adequate supply during the pandemic.
 Louisiana SB 426 requires health insurance carriers to cover COVID-19 diagnostic tests, antibody tests and antiviral drugs for prevention and treatment free of cost-sharing.

 With Medicaid covering 1 in 5 Americans—and some studies estimating tens of millions will be newly-eligible for Medicaid coverage after losing their employer-sponsored insurance during the pandemic—policymakers are leveraging the federal-state program within the context of both a public health and economic crisis.
 The Families First Coronavirus Response Act (Families First Act) provides a temporary 6.2% increase to regular Federal Medical Assistance Percentage rates, which is the portion of federal funding provided to each state for Medicaid expenditures.
 In order to receive this increased federal funding, states must agree to certain terms and conditions—such as providing continuous coverage for all enrollees, maintaining current eligibility requirements and waiving cost-sharing for COVID-19 testing and treatment.
 The Families First Act also allows states to cover COVID-19 testing for uninsured individuals through Medicaid, with the federal government covering 100% of the costs for testing.
-As of late June, at least 20 states have received federal approval to implement this option.
+As of January 2021, at least 17 states have received federal approval to implement this option.